ROLES & EXPERIENCE:

 Supporting Cultured Mongrel Dance Theatre as Company Manager, looking to the strategic development of the organisation, securing funding for new projects, and leading There Are No Stupid Questions.

 Working with Luminate Scotland to evaluate and share learning from Creative Ageing in the Pandemic - a project matching artists with care homes and organisations working with older people to deliver live, remote arts activities.
-We produced this series of podcasts along the way, too.
+The report is available here, and we recorded this series of podcasts along the way, too.

 Designing and leading a conversation-led evaluation for the first online edition of This Way Up, the UK's conference for innovation in film exhibition.